dogopequi/DogoFit/PRIVACY_POLICY.md

 ﻿# Privacy Policy for DogoFit

 DogoFit does not collect personal information from users.
-All workout data is stored locally on your device.
+All data is stored locally on your device.

 This app is not intended for children under 13.